You DO make a difference!

 - Spend time together as a family regularly and be involved in your kid's lives.
 Create a bond with your child.
 This builds up credit with your child so that when you have to set limits or enforce consequences, it’s less stressful.

 - Take time to learn the facts about marijuana and underage drinking and their use of other substances.
-Then talk to your teen about the harmful health, social, learning, and mental effects on young users.
+Then talk to your pre-teen or teen about the harmful health, social, learning, and mental effects on young users.

 - Get to know your teen's friends (and their parents) by inviting them over for dinner or talking with them at your teen’s soccer practice, dance rehearsal, or other activities.